secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/endpoint-management/jamf/index.html.md

 For instance, you could:

-- Avoid using the endpoint for personal tasks - _if you are concerned about a remote wipe causing personal data loss on the endpoint_
+- Avoid using the endpoint for personal tasks
 - Isolate the endpoint to its own virtual or physical network - _if you are concerned about a compromise making other endpoints on your network vulnerable_
 - Isolate the endpoint in rented office premises - _if you are concerned about a compromise of the camera or microphone_